Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Adding a Face

-Plastic doll eyes are a nice simple way to add eyes to your mermaid.
-I don't usually use them because I often forget I have them until it's too late to put them in (Doh!) or I'm making a doll for a small child and I'm afraid that they'll somehow manage to pop them out and eat them (though I know from experience that those little buggers are near impossible to get out once they're locked in--still, kids are so clever).
+- Doll Eyes: Plastic doll eyes are a nice simple way to add eyes to your mermaid.
+I don't usually use them because I often forget I have them until it's too late to put them in (D'oh!) or I'm making a doll for a small child and I'm afraid that they'll somehow manage to pop them out and eat them (though I know from experience that those little buggers are near impossible to get out once they're locked in—still, kids are so clever).

 I will typically just stitch or embroider my facial features on.

 This is the part I dread the most when it comes to making dolls.
 I HATE making hair!
 It's so tedious and I get frustrated very easily.
-Usually I use the latch hook/rooting method and hope for the best, but for this Hub I really wanted to find better ways to do it.
+I typically use the latch hook/rooting method and hope for the best, but for this guide, I really wanted to find better ways to do it.

 I came across these helpful resources:

-Annaboo used to have a great step-by-step photo tutorial on how to do hair, but has since taken it down.
-This is the method I used, you can see it step-by-step in the images on the right.
+Annaboo used to have a great step-by-step photo tutorial on how to do hair, but she took it down.
+This is the method I used—you can see it step-by-step in the photos.